julKara/Defeat_the_Demonlord/README.md

 **Annoying features**
 * You have to click on a unit to deselect them intead of just not clikcing on anything else.
+* All animations are not uniform in size -> need to fix so all are centered